Yamamoto0773/miditone-server/README.md

 > GRANT ALL ON *.* TO 'username'@'localhost'; # grant permission to created user
 > exit
 ```
-5. Move to Application directory, and update `config/database.yml`.
+5. Move to Application root directory, and update `config/database.yml`.
 change username, password and host in default section.
 ```yml
 (truncated)